acarabott/audio-dsp-playground/README.md

 ## How it works

-Takes the output of CodeMirror, turns it into a Blob, generates a URL for the Blob, loads it as an a module.
+Takes the output of CodeMirror, turns it into a Blob, generates a URL for the Blob, loads it as a module.

 Each time the script is loaded a new id is generated for the processor, and this is passed to the `CustomAudioNode` constructor.
 Hence not being able to change the name of `CustomAudioNode`.